 Family’s total, gross annual income cannot exceed HUD-established income limits for participation in the Affordable Housing Program.
 Income includes all "countable" income anticipated for the coming year.
 Some examples of income HUD uses to calculate gross annual income include, wages, unemployment benefits, workmen’s compensation, Social Security, Pensions, Supplemental Security Income (SSI), Temporary Aid to Needy Families (TANF), regular contributions from family or friends, child support payments, etc.

-Generally, MHB may serve families that fall at or below the income limits for a Low Income family.
+Generally, MHA may serve families that fall at or below the income limits for a Low Income family.
 HUD says that a Low Income family is one that has income which is at 80% or less than the Area Median Income for all households in Mobile County, Alabama.
 The income limits are different depending on how many family members are in the family.
 The income limits are recalculated by HUD each year and may change.
-The most current 2015 income limits (effective March 6, 2015) are summarized below:

 How to Apply for Affordable Housing

-The application can be obtained and submitted at each of the Mobile Housing Board's apartment communities.
-Please call or visit the Property Manager's Office for additional information.
-Click here for the Affordable Housing locations and contact information..
+Please visit the Property Manager's Office for additional information.
+Click here for the Affordable Housing locations and contact information.

-You may apply at more than one of our housing developments.
-Each development has its own waiting list.
+When you apply online you are placed on all of the housing development's waiting lists Each development has its own waiting list.
 The waiting list at one site may be longer than the list at another site.